Gateshead Central Library

 How to find us

-Q2 bus comes from Gateshead Interchange or on to Heworth.
+The 52 bus comes from Gateshead Interchange and on to Heworth.
 Bus stop is near Shipley Art Gallery.

-Number 21 bus travels regularly from Durham Road nearby to Gateshead and Newcastle or to Low Fell
+Number 21 bus travels regularly from Durham Road nearby to Gateshead and Newcastle and to Low Fell.